 -

-Strong value positioning with multiple thickness options
+Strong value positioning with multiple profile options in the lineup

 -